 The Eastern Neighborhoods Final EIR included analyses of environmental issues including: land use; plans and policies; visual quality and urban design; population, housing, business activity, and employment (growth inducement); transportation; noise; air quality; parks, recreation and open space; shadow; archeological resources; historic architectural resources; hazards; and other issues not addressed in the previously issued initial study for the Eastern Neighborhoods project.
-The proposed 1501 15th Street project is in conformance with the height, use and density for the site described in the Eastern Neighborhoods Final EIR and would represent a small part of the growth that was forecast for the Eastern Neighborhoods.
-Thus, the project analyzed in the Eastern Neighborhoods Final EIR considered the incremental impacts of the proposed 1501 15th Street project.
-As a result, the proposed project would not result in any new or substantially more severe impacts than were identified in the Eastern Neighborhoods Final EIR.
-Topics for which the Final EIR identified a significant program-level impact are addressed in this Certification of Determination while project impacts for all other topics are discussed in the Community Plan Exemption Checklist.3 The following discussion demonstrates that the 1501 15th Street project would not result in significant impacts beyond those analyzed in the Eastern Neighborhoods Final EIR, including project-specific impacts related to land use, archeological resources, historic architectural resources, transportation, noise, air quality, greenhouse gases, and hazardous materials.
+The proposed 720 & 740 Illinois St. and 2121 Third St. project is in conformance with the height, use and density for the site described in the Eastern Neighborhoods and would represent a small part of the growth that was forecast for the Eastern Neighborhoods.
+Thus, the project analyzed in the Eastern Neighborhoods EIR considered the incremental impacts of the proposed 720 & 740 Illinois St. and 2121 Third St. project.
+As a result, the proposed project would not result in any new or substantially more severe impacts than were identified in the Eastern Neighborhoods EIR.
+The following discussion demonstrates that the 720 & 740 Illinois St. and 2121 Third St. project would not result in significant impacts beyond those analyzed and disclose in the Eastern Neighborhoods, including project-specific impacts related to land use, aesthetics, air quality, archeological resources, historic architectural resources, shadow, transportation, and noise.